Charles A. Foster

 Charles Foster (born 1962) is an English writer, traveller, veterinarian, taxidermist, barrister and philosopher.
 He is known for his books and articles on Natural History, travel (particularly in Africa and the Middle East), theology, law and medical ethics.
-He is a Fellow of Green Templeton College, Oxford.
+He is a Fellow of Exeter College, Oxford.
 He says of his own books: 'Ultimately they are all presumptuous and unsuccessful attempts to answer the questions 'who or what are we?', and 'what on earth are we doing here?'

 Education

-He was educated at Shrewsbury School and St John's College, Cambridge University, where he read Veterinary Medicine and Law.
+He was educated at Shrewsbury School and St John's College, Cambridge, where he read Veterinary Medicine and Law.
 He holds a PhD in medical law and ethics from the University of Cambridge.
 He is a qualified veterinary surgeon.
 He was called to the Bar by the Inner Temple.

 Career

 After Cambridge he worked on the comparative anatomy of the Himalayan Hispid hare and chemotaxis in leeches, worked in Saudi Arabia studying the immobilisation of Goitred and Mountain gazelles, did pupillage at the English Bar, and was a research fellow at the Hebrew University, Jerusalem.
 He was a research assistant to Aharon Barak, Justice (and later President) of the Supreme Court of Israel.
 He practises at the Bar in London, primarily in medical law, and has been involved in some of the most significant cases of recent years.
 He was called to the Bar of the Republic of Ireland in 1996.
 He teaches Medical Law and Ethics at the University of Oxford and was a Visiting Fellow of Green College, Oxford.
 In 2009 he was elected a Fellow of Green Templeton College, Oxford.
+He left the college in 2022, when he was elected a Fellow of Exeter College, Oxford.